DataLab12/graphC/SETUP.md

-# README

-These resources can be used to recreate the ARI table for Highland Tribes.
-Recreating
 ### Data Creation
 All needed data is already generated, but you can verify the labelings using the following steps:
 - Geometric Means Laplacian Clustering (GM) - https://github.com/melopeo/GM